saadelbekkali/PipelineProyect/README.md

 This project includes a Docker setup to facilitate the deployment and execution of the data pipeline.
 The Dockerfile defines the environment required to run the application smoothly.

+### Requirments

+Have install Docker in your computer

 ### Accessing the Docker Image

 To pull the Docker image, use the following command:

 docker pull saadelbekkali/proyectpipeline

+### Running the Docker Image

+To run the Docker image and execute the data pipeline, use the following command:

+docker run -it --rm -v $(pwd)/data:/app/data saadelbekkali/proyectpipeline

 #### Accesing Python Interactively